Understanding Financial Risk and Its Types

 Corporate Risk

 These types of risks are incurred by businesses themselves to increase profits and shareholder value.
-For instance, businesses take on high-cost risk projects in marketing to promote new products in order to increase sales.
+For instance, businesses take on high-cost risk projects in marketing to promote new products to increase sales.

 Non-Business Risk

 This type of risk isn’t under the supervision of businesses.
-The risk project that results from economic or political instability can be classified as non-business risks.
+The risk project that results from economic or political instability can be classified as non-business risk.

 The Financial Risk